 - Simplify the preparation of financial statements by reducing the number of publications.

+At its core, getting ASC 606 revenue recognition right requires intelligent software that delivers revenue recognition automation, accuracy, and auditability.
 Obtaining the right revenue recognition solution shouldn’t be left to chance.
-To help you select the right cloud-based revenue recognition solution, here are four key characteristics the software should provide.
+To help you select the solution that will best meet your revenue recognition needs, here are four key characteristics the software should provide.

-- Contract management: Be sure the billing solution enables you to easily manage contract rates and payment terms, as well as provides the ability to set specific pricing, define rules, and create account hierarchies.
+- Contract management: Ensure the billing solution easily manages contract rates and payment terms, as well as provides the ability to set specific pricing, define rules and create account hierarchies.

-- Flexible data models: An extensible data model enables you to add objects, fields, and relationships and then apply business rules to support any monetization model.
+- Flexible data models: An extensible data model enables you to add objects, fields, and relationships, as well as apply business rules to support any monetization model.
 A flexible data model allows you to quickly modify the application and data structure to respond to market or regulatory changes.